SoftUni-Internal/interactive-content/EN/01-Components/07-Components-Lab-Articles.md

 # Test The Application

-If everything went smoothly you can test your application and try out all of the functionality.
+If everything went smoothly, you can test your application and try out all of the functionality.
 Show/Hide the description and Show/Hide the image.

 It should look like this: